Sharky90/100-days-of-code/r1-log.md

 Blog project continued.Tried to keep up after tons of coding issues.
 I just hope it will turn out ok.
 This time I've added a bunch of class based views,this is the first time I encounter 'Mixins import'.
 There will be a cluster-f*** of Errors. lol 🤯👨‍💻🤪
 #100DaysOfCode

+// Day 85 January 04.
+Saturday //

+Part 4 of clone project.
+So after doing the views and urls, this time I had to create templates for the blog post Class Based Views and then function views that will handle the comments.
+I am positive about this but there will be a river of errors ! 🙃😃
+#100DaysOfCode